shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/user-id-s-mapping-on-ios.md

 ---
-title : User ID(s) Mapping on iOS description : This document provides instructions on user-id's mapping on iOS. ms.custom : android-ios
+title : User ID(s) Mapping on iOS description : The article provides instructions on mapping user IDs on iOS. ms.custom : android-ios
 ---

-# User ID(s) Mapping on iOS
+# User ID(s) mapping on iOS

 > [!NOTE]
 > This offering is currently in Alpha and is subject to changes or deprecation without notice.